A culture of respect creates the glue for lasting relationships

 Since I’ve never met anyone who hasn’t told me something relevant and valuable.
-It sometimes means I have to go back and think about it, but never has a repeated message, especially if it comes from different sources, been unimportant.
+It sometimes means I have to go back and think about it, but never has a repeated message, especially if it comes from different sources, were unimportant.
 Always has it been a valuable puzzle piece that I was looking for.

 Listening to someone makes them feel important, as if what they say matters.
 It means they are contributing to the company and that their contribution is valuable.
-It means that they have purpose, and everyone needs purpose.
+It means that they have a purpose, and everyone needs a purpose.